esa/pagmo/doc/sphinx/tutorials/advanced_hypervolume_computation_and_analysis.rst

 Pushing efficiency further
 ===============================

-Since the computation of the hypervolume is often the bottle-neck of the MOO, we pay special attention to resolving the task as efficient as possible.
+Since the computation of the hypervolume is a computationally expensive operation, we pay special attention to resolve this task as efficient as possible.
 By default, `PyGMO.hypervolume` object will verify the input data to make sure they meet the criteria pointed out at the beginning of this tutorial.
 Also, in order to preserve the internal representation of the points intact, before doing any computation a copy of the original set of points is made.
 These precautions are not always necessary.

-In order to turn off the verification of the input data, user can initiate the hypervolume object in the following way:
+In order to turn off the verification of the input data, you can instantiate the hypervolume object in the following way:

 .. code-block:: python